gypaetuscode/dropimator/README.md

 1. **CSV acquisition (`get_csv/`)** &mdash; a Selenium automation signs into the supplier portal defined by environment variables and downloads the newest CSV file.
-2. **Product import and enrichment (`main.py`)** &mdash; the Python importer loads the CSV into PostgreSQL, requests GPT-generated category assignments plus marketing copy, and persists the responses alongside the raw product fields.
+2. **Product import and enrichment (`main.py` + `dropimator/`)** &mdash; the CLI entry point orchestrates the reusable importer package to load the CSV into PostgreSQL, request GPT-generated category assignments plus marketing copy, and persist the responses alongside the raw product fields.
 3. **Store synchronisation (`sync/`)** &mdash; a PHP CLI app reads the enriched products, multiplies prices, ensures taxonomy and attribute options exist, and pushes product data (including images and combinations) to PrestaShop using its web service.